nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all patients: `list`

-Shows a list of all patients.
+You can view a list of all patients using the `list` command.

 Format: `list`